Registration & Tuition

 Rowan-Cabarrus does not require students to submit an application for graduation.
 Graduation eligibility is determined by the Registrar’s office.

 Degree, Diploma, and Certificate Requirements

-Students who successfully complete the Arts and Sciences program will earn the Associate in Arts degree (AA), Associate in Science degree (AS), or Associate in Fine Arts degree (AFA).
+Students who successfully complete the Arts and Sciences program will earn the Associate in Arts degree, Associate in Engineering, Associate in Fine Arts in Visual Arts degree or Associate in Science degree.
 The Associate in Applied Science degree is awarded to students who successfully complete a two-year Applied Science programs.
 Diplomas and certificates are available in many of the Associate in Applied Science programs.